Search Courses

 DRA5002H - Research Development in Drama, Theatre, and Performance Studies

-This course has three components: 1) students prepare for and compose their dissertation proposal; 2) methodological training through which students further develop their research skills pertaining to their specific dissertation projects; and 3) logistical guidance as the students fulfil language requirements, secure a supervisor, and compile a supervisory committee.
+This course has three components: 1) students craft their dissertation proposal; 2) students receive methodological training through which they further develop their research skills pertaining to their specific doctoral projects; 3) students are oriented to their fields preparation.

 Credit Value (FCE): 0.50